 While some units of Baotou Iron & Steel Group, Aluminum Corp.
 (2600) of China and other companies received quotas, Inner Mongolia Baotou Steel Rare-Earth Hi-Tech Co.
 (600111), one of the units of Baotou Steel, remained excluded, according to a statement on the trade ministry’s website.
 Companies that fail to meet environment-protection standards by July 31 will not be allowed to export this year, the ministry said.

 “It’s a surprise that Inner Mongolia Baotou still can’t get an export permit,” Wei Chishan, a Shanghai-based analyst at SMM Information & Technology Co., a data provider.
 “The government is very serious about the environment issue as everyone is looking at the company.
 So far we haven’t seen a significant recovery in demand for rare earths.”

-Rare earths are 17 chemically similar elements used in products including Boeing Co (BA)’s helicopter blades and Toyota Motor Corp.
+Rare earths are 17 chemically similar elements used in products including Boeing Co (BA:US)’s helicopter blades and Toyota Motor Corp.
 (7203)’s hybrid cars.
 China, which has more than 90 percent of the global rare-earth market, will keep quotas little changed this year, the ministry said Dec.
 27, after exporters used only half the quantity permitted for last year because of weakening demand.